asmit-codes/student-portal-system/README.md

 **Columns:**

-1.student_id :An identifier for each student, which could be an automatically generated unique number.
+1. student_id :An identifier for each student, which could be an automatically generated unique number.

-2.student_name: The name of the student.
+2. student_name: The name of the student.

-3.branch: The branch or field of study that the student is enrolled in.
+3. branch: The branch or field of study that the student is enrolled in.

-4.father_name: The name of the student's father.
+4. father_name: The name of the student's father.

-5.mother_name: The name of the student's mother.
+5. mother_name: The name of the student's mother.

-6.address: The student's address, which might include the residential address.
+6. address: The student's address, which might include the residential address.

-7.date_of_birth: The date of birth of the student, usually stored in a date format (e.g., YYYY-MM-DD).
+7. date_of_birth: The date of birth of the student, usually stored in a date format (e.g., YYYY-MM-DD).

-8.age: The age of the student.
+8. age: The age of the student.

-9.telephone_no: The telephone or contact number of the student
+9. telephone_no: The telephone or contact number of the student

 ![PRESENTATION-java_Page_14](https://github.com/asmit-codes/student-portal-system/assets/166336403/c4ce3adc-6b47-48ce-8a00-3825c065031d)